Table of Contents

 (... and indoor action photography in general)

-Several people at my daughter's dance study have asked for some advice on how to photograph dancers.
+Parents at my daughter's dance study asked for advice on photographing dancers.
 This page reviews my path from knowing nothing about photography to getting some decent results.
 I hope it can help you as well.

 1: Initial Disappointment